awsdocs/amazon-sagemaker-developer-guide/doc_source/model-dashboard-endpoints.md

 # View Endpoint Status<a name="model-dashboard-endpoints"></a>

 If you want to use your trained model to perform inference on live data, you deploy your model to a real\-time endpoint\.
 To ensure appropriate latency of your predictions, you want to make sure the instances that host your model are running efficiently\.
-SageMaker Model Dashboard’s endpoint monitoring feature displays real\-time information about your endpoint configuration and helps you track endpoint performance with metrics\.
+Model Dashboard’s endpoint monitoring feature displays real\-time information about your endpoint configuration and helps you track endpoint performance with metrics\.

 **Monitor settings**

-The SageMaker Model Dashboard links to existing SageMaker endpoint details pages which display real\-time graphs of metrics you can select in Amazon CloudWatch\.
+The Model Dashboard links to existing SageMaker endpoint details pages which display real\-time graphs of metrics you can select in Amazon CloudWatch\.
 Within your dashboard, you can track these metrics as your endpoint is handling real\-time inference requests\.
 Some metrics you can select are the following:
 + `CpuUtilization`: The sum of each individual CPU core's utilization, with each ranging from 0%–100%\.
 + `MemoryUtilization`: The percentage of memory used by the containers on an instance, ranging from 0%–100%\.
 + `DiskUtilization`: The percentage of disk space used by the containers on an instance, ranging from 0%–100%\.